7-Eleven

 Medical

-For full time employees and their eligible dependents, 7-Eleven offers a consumer driven health program through United Healthcare.
+For full-time employees and their eligible dependents, 7-Eleven offers a consumer driven health program and a copay style plan through Aetna.
 If you elect medical coverage, you also are eligible for prescription drug coverage.
-A vision plan is available for full time employees as well.
+A vision plan is available for full-time employees as well.

-For part time employees, an affordable basic medial coverage is available, which includes a limited prescription drug benefit plan.
+For part-time employees, an affordable basic medical plan is available, which includes a limited prescription drug benefit plan.

 Dental

-Three dental options are available to full time employees including a premium dental plan, a preferred provider organization (PPO) and a prepaid dental program.
+Two dental options are available to full-time employees including a preferred provider organization (PPO) and a prepaid dental program.

 An affordable basic dental coverage plan is available for part time employees.

-Basic Accidental Death and Dismemberment (AD&D) insurance is available to store employees at no cost.
+Occupational Accidental Death and Dismemberment (AD&D) insurance is available to store employees at no cost.
 In addition, Basic Term Life insurance is available at no cost to all employees.
-Optional Term Life and Optional AD&D for additional coverage for full-time employees and their eligible dependents also is offered.
+Optional Term Life and AD&D for additional coverage for full-time employees and their eligible dependents is available.

 Time Off

-The company offers paid time off for holidays, vacation, sick time, jury duty and family bereavement.
+The company offers paid time off for holidays, vacation, sick time, jury duty and bereavement.

-Employees can call a 24-hour, toll-free number to talk with a qualified counselor about issues such as financial or legal problems, work-related issues, drug and alcohol dependency, or other emotional or social difficulties.
-The EAP is administered by Managed Health Network and offers counseling and a referral program.
+The Employee Assistance Program (EAP) is administered by Aetna and offers counseling and a referral program.
+Employees can call a 24-hour, toll free number to talk with a qualified counselor about issues such as financial or legal problems, work-related issues, drug and alcohol dependency, or other emotional or social difficulties.

 Disability

-7-Eleven offers both short-term disability (STD) for all full time employees and long-term disability (LTD) for all non-store full time employees.
+7-Eleven offers both short-term disability (STD) for all full-time employees and long-term disability (LTD) for all full-time hourly non-store employees.